Mumalo/castingagency/README.md

 -----

 ### Introduction
-The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies
+The Casting Agency models a company that is responsible for creating movies, managing and assigning actors to those movies

 ### Overview